 So the only ingredients in this pesto are fresh spinach, fresh garlic, toasted walnuts, olive oil and grated Parmesan or Romano cheese.
 So easy yet so delicious.
 And if you are fan of vegetable noodles this is the perfect condiment to go with zoodles, spaghetti squash or any other kind of vegetable noodle.
+(FYI this handheld tool makes veggie noodles easy.)
 Of course it also would be great with any type of pasta as well as vegetables, chicken or fish.

 Today I used my last spaghetti squash from the garden.
 It was just a tiny one and I was afraid to let it go much longer so I cooked my squash, scraped it with a fork and added it to a saute pan with my pesto and cooked shrimp.
 You only have to cook it for a few minute and it’s done.

 I had a lot of pesto left over and used it throughout the week.
 I know some people freeze it but I haven’t because it’s just so easy to throw together.
-I like to eat it on steamed broccoli and cauliflower for lunch sometimes too.
+It’s great on steamed broccoli and cauliflower for lunch sometimes too.

 So this is another easy and quick dinner for you.
 If you are fan of pesto, you have to try this.
 You can use different nuts and greens such as arugula and blanched almonds.
 And a bit of sun dried tomatoes would be a tasty addition.
 Do you make your own pesto?
 What do you use for your ingredients?
 Drop me a line and let me know.
 Enjoy!